International HTA Database - User Guide

 What is the International HTA Database?

-If you are from an organization that produces HTA reports, please contact the INAHTA secretariat at HTAdatabase@ihe.ca for information about how to set up your contributor account.
+If you are with an organization that produces HTA reports, please contact the INAHTA secretariat at HTAdatabase@ihe.ca for information on how to set up your contributor account and upload your HTA report records to the database.

 Register to Use the International HTA Database